HaakonME/moodle-booktool_importepub/README.md

     (In some versions of Moodle it is instead located under "Settings" > "Book administration")

-### Importing chapters from an EPUB ebook into an existing book
+### Importing chapters from a Microsoft Word file into an existing book

 1. Display the book you want to import chapters into.